 That excites me; the opportunity to give him a future that’s rich and full of possibilities is a privilege I’ll never take for granted (and if I ever do, beat me round the head with a head of cabbage).
 It’ll never make up for the past he has experienced, but he has had brilliant foster care, and I will continue what they started.

 Adoption is a huge commitment, in terms of your energy, your ability to reflect, and your determination to become a parent.
 I chose to go through an adoption agency rather than my local authority, purely because they were struggling at the time to match up the number of children they had in care with the number of adopters coming through.
 Going to an adoption agency meant an additional level of work, but gave me a more national reach in terms of looking for children.

-One all of that was done, she wrote an incredibly long report that was submitted to a panel of experts, who went through it with a fine tooth comb and then got to meet me themselves and interview me (perhaps “grill me” is a better term, although with the best possible intentions) and then make their recommendation as to whether I could be approved as a Barnardo’s adopter.
+Once all of that was done, she wrote an incredibly long report that was submitted to a panel of experts.
+They went through it with a fine tooth comb, then interviewed me in person (perhaps “grilled me” is a better term, although with the best possible intentions) and then made their recommendation as to whether I could be approved as a Barnardo’s adopter.
 Thankfully, I passed muster (and those simple words cannot do justice to the anxiety and tension as you wait to hear if you’ve been approved), and I was able to start looking for a child.